Is an employee stock ownership plan (ESOP) right for your business?

 - In cases where there are minority shareholders, how are they dealt with?

-The answers to these questions can be much clearer if the business considers a sale to an Employee Stock Ownership Plan (ESOP).
+The answers to these questions can be much more apparent if the business considers a sale to an ESOP.
 But is your company a legitimate candidate for an ESOP?
-Experts provide varying answers to this question.
+ESOP Experts provide varying answers to this question.
 Based on our experience, we believe the following are key areas to consider:

 1. Number of Employees

-Although there can be exceptions to this, we believe a company should have at least 50 employees to launch a successful ESOP.
+Although there can be exceptions to this, a company should have at least 50 employees to launch a successful ESOP.

 2. Type of Employees